 Support These Local Restaurants, Delis, Bakeries Offering Takeout, Curbside To-Go, Delivery During Coronavirus Pandemic

 CLARION CO., Pa.
-(EYT) – In the midst of the COVID-19 Pandemic, local restaurants, bakeries, and delicatessens are offering takeout, curbside services, and delivery.
+(EYT) – In the midst of the COVID-19 Pandemic, local restaurants, delicatessens, and bakeries are offering takeout, curbside services, and delivery.

-UPDATED: 6:00 a.m. on Thursday, April 30, 2020.
-We are working to continuously update this list.
-Email news@exploreClarion.com to add a restaurant at NO CHARGE.

 CLARION COUNTY

-Note: UPDATED: 6:00 a.m. on Friday, May 1, 2020.
-We are working to continuously update this list.
-Email news@exploreClarion.com to add a restaurant at NO CHARGE.